jcmunozmora/returning_home/README.md

-# Returning Home After Civil War: Food security and nutrition among Burundian households
+# Returning Home After Civil War: Food security and nutrition among Burundian households.
-### Journal of Development Studies
-###
+## Philip Verwimp and Juan Carlos Munoz-Mora

 This repository contains the replication codes in STATA and dataset for our article Returning Home After Civil War: Food security and nutrition among Burundian households published at Journal of Development Studies (2017).